 5. Check website rank and traffic

 Over time, you’ll want to know if traffic to your site is trending up or down, and which search words visitors are using to find you.
 WordPress plugin JetPack includes a great stats module, and I use it to track my website’s traffic trends.
 I also periodically check my domain rank with Moz’ Opensiteexplorer.
 I’ve talked about Alexa many times before, and although it isn’t perfect, it will tell you where your visitors are coming from, how long they stay on your site, and whether you’re managing to grow your traffic.
-Link here for a good Alexa article … in which the author says, “Alexa by itself does not mean that much, but it simply provides a rough snapshot of what is going on.
+One blogger says, “Alexa by itself does not mean that much, but it simply provides a rough snapshot of what is going on.
 It can be spammed, but if a site has a ranking in the millions then it likely has little traffic.”

 6. Check your site for mobile